RishiRajKhanna/NoShow/README.md

         ```
         Leave this terminal running.

-#### 6.2 Frontend Web Interface (`frontend/`)

-The frontend provides a user-friendly interface for interacting with the prediction API.
+3.  **Open the Dashboard**:
+    1. Navigate to the `frontend/` directory in your file explorer.
+    2. Open the `dashboard.html` file directly in your web browser (e.g., by double-clicking it).
+    3. The dashboard will automatically load the data for the current day.
+Use the date picker to view other dates.

+### 6.2 Single Prediction Tool (Legacy)

+This is the original, simpler tool for predicting the no-show risk for a single appointment.

--   **Purpose**: Allows a receptionist to input appointment details and instantly receive a no-show risk prediction.
+-   **Purpose**: Allows a user to manually input the details of a single appointment to get a prediction.
 -   **Files**:
-    -   `index.html`: The main HTML structure for the prediction form.
-    -   `script.js`: Handles form submission, sends data to the backend API, and displays the prediction results.
-    -   `style.css`: Provides styling for the web interface.
+    -   `frontend/index.html`
+    -   `frontend/script.js`
--   **How to Run**:
+    -   `frontend/style.css`
-    1. Ensure the backend API is running (as described above).
-    2. Navigate to the `frontend/` directory in your file explorer.
-    3. Open the `index.html` file directly in your web browser (e.g., by double-clicking it).

-The web interface will connect to the running backend API to fetch predictions.
+-   **How to Run**: Follow the same steps to start the backend API as for the dashboard, but open the `index.html` file in your browser instead of `dashboard.html`.